-If you created policies in the Exchange On-Premises Policy workspace under the Admin Console but are using O365, then the configured policy settings aren't enforced by Intune.
-Note the policy source from the alert.
-Under the Exchange On-premises Policy workspace delete the legacy rules.
-The legacy rules are Global Exchange rules within Intune for on-premises Exchange, and aren't relevant to O365.
-Then, create new policy for O365.
+If you create policies in the Exchange On-Premises Policy workspace (Admin console), but are using Office 365, then the configured policy settings aren't enforced by Intune.
+In the alert, note the policy source.
+Under the Exchange On-premises Policy workspace, delete the legacy rules.
+The legacy rules are Global Exchange rules within Intune for on-premises Exchange, and aren't relevant to Office 365.
+Then, create new policy for Office 365.

-Windows Phone devices don't allow security policies set via MDM or EAS to be reduced in security once you've set them.
-For example, you set a Minimum number of character password to 8 then try to reduce it to 4.
-The more restrictive policy has already been applied to the device.
+Windows Phone devices don't allow security policies set using MDM or EAS to be reduced in security once you've set them.
+For example, you set a Minimum number of character password to 8, and then try to reduce it to 4.
+The more restrictive policy is applied to the device.

-Depending on the device platform, if you want to change the policy to a less secure value you may need to reset security policies.
+Depending on the device platform, if you want to change the policy to a less secure value, you may need to reset the security policies.

-For example, in Windows, on the desktop, swipe in from right to open the Charms bar.
-Choose Settings > Control Panel, and select User Accounts.
+For example, in Windows 8.1, on the desktop, swipe in from right to open the Charms bar.
+Choose Settings > Control Panel > User Accounts.
 On the left, select Reset Security Policies link, and choose Reset Policies.

-Other MDM devices, such as Android, Windows Phone 8.1 and later, and iOS, may need to be retired and re-enrolled into the service to apply a less restrictive policy.
+Other platforms, such as Android, iOS, and Windows Phone 8.1, may need to be retired and re-enrolled to apply a less restrictive policy.

-Issues with PCs that run the Intune software client
+PCs using the Intune software client - classic portal

 Microsoft Intune policy-related errors in policyplatform.log